isomerpages/moe-edgefieldpri/_co-curricular-activities/Clubs & Societies/Infocomm Club.md

   </tr>
   <tr>
     <td class="tg-dafn">Developing our students</td>
-    <td class="tg-u05r">During CCA sessions, members will learn to program their own interactive stories, games, and animations.
-Thy can also share their creations with others in the online community.
-Scratch helps CCA members to learn to think creatively, reason systematically, and work collaboratively.
+    <td class="tg-u05r">During CCA sessions, members will learn to program their own interactive stories, games and animations.
+They can also share their creations with others in the online community.
+SCRATCH helps CCA members to learn to think creatively, reason systematically and work collaboratively.
 These are essential skills for life in the 21st century.</td>
   </tr>
   <tr>
     <td class="tg-dafn">Growing hearts and minds</td>
     <td class="tg-u05r">Activities conducted during the CCA sessions are geared towards character building and inculcating the values of team spirit, integrity and empathy.<br>The ability to code computer programs is an important part of literacy in today’s society.
-When people learn to code in Scratch, they learn important strategies for solving problems, designing projects, and communicating ideas.
-CCA members work collaboratively as a team to imagine and create these ideas to become reality online <br>CCA members also work closely with the Cyberwellness and AVA team to gain more experience and insights with the digital world.</td>
+When people learn to code in SCRATCH, they learn important strategies for solving problems, designing projects and communicating ideas.
+CCA members work collaboratively as a team to imagine and create these ideas to become reality online. <br>CCA members also work closely with the Cyberwellness and AVA teams to gain more experiences and insights with the digital world.</td>
   </tr>
   <tr>
     <td class="tg-dafn">Empowering leaders and talents<br> </td>